 …And because we like winning contracts more than we like losing them, most freelancers will tend to be overly optimistic and underestimate how long a project will take.
 But then what happens is we’ll then win the contract, things go well for a bit, and then we end up with a disgruntled client after we go over budget.

-Here’s the strategy that myself and at least a few of my customers I’ve spoken with use to estimate client projects (one in particular runs an agency, and is closing 2-3x more projects these days):
+Here’s the strategy that I, and at least a few of my customers I’ve spoken with, use to estimate client projects (one, in particular, runs an agency, and is closing 2-3x more projects these days):